ankitnagarsheth/hugo-product-launch-kickstart/content/_index.md

 # About Me

 Hey, I’m Ankit.
-I’m a Digital Data Analytics and Digital Marketing consultant living in Toronto, Ontario, Canada.
+I’m a Data and Analytics consultant living in Toronto, Ontario, Canada.
+You can connect with me on [Linkedin](https://ca.linkedin.com/in/ankit-nagarsheth-4911622)

 I am Confident,Creative and Entrepreneurial professional with 10+ years experience in